-Parameter Method Results Color and Extent Visual Clear, yellow, red, blue, green, brown, black, milky, etc. Odor Smell None, earthy, sewage, musky, rotten eggs, petroleum, etc. Clarity or Turbidity Come up with your own test such as: clean off the label from a one- liter or similar size clear plastic or glass bottle, fill the bottle with the sample, and try to see things through it. can't see through the bottle can see through but could not read newsprint can see through and can read newsprint pretty clear, but not as clear as bottled water as clear as bottled water Floating solids Visual Yes/no - describe what they are.
-Settled solids Use same one-liter or similar size plastic or glass bottle Tablespoons or cups of material or millimeters of solids on bottom after at least 60 minutes Suspended solids Look through the container.
+Parameter Method Results Clear, yellow, red, blue, green, brown, black, Color and Extent Visual milky, etc. Odor Smell None, earthy, sewage, musky, rotten eggs, petroleum, etc. Clarity or Turbidity Come up with your own test such 1) can't see through the bottle as: clean off the label from a one-2) can see through but could not read newsprint 3) can see through and can read newsprint liter or similar size clear plastic or glass bottle, fill the bottle with the 4) pretty clear, but not as clear as bottled water sample, and try to see things 5) as clear as bottled water through it.
+Floating solids Visual Yes/no - describe what they are.
+Settled solids Use same one-liter or similar size Tablespoons or cups of material or millimeters of solids on bottom after at least 60 minutes plastic or glass bottle Look through the container.
 Describe what do you see?
-Foam Visual Yes - how thick is the foam?
-How much of the surface does it cover?
+Suspended solids Yes - how thick is the foam?
+How much of the Foam Visual surface does it cover?
 What color is the foam?
-Or No Oil sheen Visual Color and extent Other obvious indicators of stormwater pollution Indicate what you observed that would lead a reasonable person to believe that the stormwater was polluted.
-Describe what do you see?
+Or No Oil sheen Visual Color and extent Other obvious Indicate what you observed that Describe what do you see? indicators of would lead a reasonable person to stormwater believe that the stormwater was pollution polluted.

-Table C-1 Visual Monitoring of Stormwater Discharges 1 10 11 11 monitoring or otor mater Discharges
+Table C-1 Visual Monitoring of Stormwater Discharges

 - 3. You must maintain your visual examination reports onsite with the SWP3.
 At a minimum, the report must include the examination date and time, locations, personnel, the nature of the discharge (i.e., runoff or snow melt), results of observations of the stormwater discharge (including observations of color, odor, clarity, floating solids, settled solids, suspended solids, foam, oil sheen, and other obvious indicators of stormwater pollution), and probable sources of any observed stormwater contamination.
 If applicable, the report shall include why it was not possible to take samples within the first 30 minutes.
 The report must be signed in accordance with Part 7.7. - 4.
 If your facility has two or more outfalls that you believe discharge substantially identical effluents, based on similarities of the industrial activities and control measures, exposed materials that may significantly contribute pollutants to stormwater, and runoff coefficients of the outfalls' drainage areas, you may visually monitor the effluent of just one of the outfalls and report that the results also apply to the substantially identical outfall(s).
 You may monitor selected substantially identical outfall(s) on a rotating basis.
-For this to be permissible, you must describe each outfall authorized by this permit and the rationale for any substantially identical outfall determinations, including the locations of the outfalls, why the outfalls are expected to discharge substantially identical effluents, estimates of the size of the drainage area (in square feet) for each of the outfalls, and an estimate of the runoff coefficient of the drainage areas (low: under 40 percent; medium: 40 to 65 percent; high: above 65 percent). - B. Numeric Effluent Limitation Monitoring ("NELM") If your facility has discharges of stormwater from an asphalt batch plant, you must comply with the limitations and monitoring requirements of Part 4.5 (also see Table 4-2) for all discharges containing asphalt batch plant runoff.
+For this to be permissible, you must describe each outfall authorized by this permit and the rationale for any substantially identical outfall determinations, including the locations of the outfalls, why the outfalls are expected to discharge substantially identical effluents, estimates of the size of the drainage area (in square feet) for each of the outfalls, and an estimate of the runoff coefficient of the drainage areas (low: under 40 percent; medium: 40 to 65 percent; high: above 65 percent).

+B. Numeric Effluent Limitation Monitoring ("NELM")

+If your facility has discharges of stormwater from an asphalt batch plant, you must comply with the limitations and monitoring requirements of Part 4.5 (also see Table 4-2) for all discharges containing asphalt batch plant runoff.